Emily Lakdawalla • Feb 06, 2018

 Relatedly: Simplify your sentences.
 In a technical paper, a single sentence can span a whole paragraph.
 It's a way to armor sentences against criticism.
 But in speech, if I lose track of which statement your lengthy list of clauses is modifying, I lose the whole sentence.
 Complete a thought before moving to the next.
 Avoid passive voice.
 Give your sentences clear subjects, verbs, and objects.
 If a point is important, repeat it.
 Repetition is like verbal underlining.

-If you tend to talk fast when you are nervous, then practice, really work, on speaking more slowly and carefully, enunciating your words.
+If you tend to talk fast when you are nervous, then practice speaking more slowly and carefully, enunciating your words.
 Don't be afraid of silences -- you don’t need to fill every moment with sound.

 Other random tips that didn't fit

-Approximately one in ten of the men in your audience is color-blind.
-What this means: never, ever use a ROYGBV spectrum to represent a continuously varying property.
+Color blindness is more common than you might think.
+What this means: never, ever use a color spectrum to represent a continuously varying property.
 Vischeck is a super website to use to ascertain whether your graphics will be incomprehensible to the color-blind.

 Your slides will almost certainly not be able to serve as a stand-alone record of your presentation.
 If your slides could stand alone, then your presence wouldn't be necessary.
 Regrettably, many institutions use PowerPoints as documents of record.
 For that, either prepare a second version of your slides that has the text you intend to say as fine print, or include your talk notes as a backup slide after the end of your presentation.